dwisianto/github-bak2021-03/b5/b19/README.md

 ## Passage Based Document Retrieval

 _July 4, 2019_

 A document can be deemed relevant to a query even if it contains a very short passage of text with pertinent information.
 This fact has motivated work on passage-based document retrieval: document ranking methods that induce information from the document’s passages.
 However, the main source of passage-based information utilized was passage-query similarities.
-We address the challenge of utilizing richer sources of passage-based information to improve document retrieval effectiveness.
+This work addresses the challenge of utilizing richer sources of passage-based information to improve document retrieval effectiveness.
-Specifically,  we devise a suite of learning-to-rank-based document retrieval methods that utilize a highly effective ranking of passages produced in response to the query; passage ranking is also induced using a learning-to-rank approach.
+Specifically, a suite of learning-to-rank-based document retrieval methods is devised to utilize a highly effective ranking of passages produced in response to the query; passage ranking is also induced using a learning-to-rank approach.
-Empirical evaluation attests to the clear merits of our methods with respect to strong baselines.
+[//]: # (Empirical evaluation attests to the clear merits of our methods with respect to strong baselines)

-### Formulation
+### Problem Formulation

 Our goal is to rank documents in corpus D with respect to query q.

 Suppose some learning-to-rank (LTR) method was used to rank the documents in the corpus.
 Let D_{LTR} denote the list of the documents most highly ranked.
-The only assumption we make about the LTR method is that it uses — for both training and ranking — a feature-based representation.
-Specifically, a pair of document d and query q is represented by a feature vector
+The assumption is that the LTR method uses a feature-based representation for both training and ranking.
+Specifically, a pair of document d and query q is represented by a feature vector v(d,q).

-\hat{v}(d,q).
+We set out to devise document ranking methods that re-rank D_{LTR} using information induced from the set G of all passages in documents in D_{LTR}.
+More specifically, we address the question of whether, and how, using an effective ranking of G with respect to q can help in improving document (re-)ranking effectiveness.
+Herein, we write g ∈ d to indicate that passage g is part of document d.

+Some of the approaches we present do not depend on the ranking method used to rank the passages in G.
+Others are based on the premise that the ranking is produced using an LTR approach applied to passages; a pair of passage g and query q is represented in this approach using the feature vector v(g,q).
+To simplify notation, we use G_{LTR} to refer to the ranked passage list attained from G regardless of whether an LTR method was indeed used to rank it.

 ### Solution